Farewe/invacost/Readme.md

 install.packages("invacost")
 ```

-# Latest changes to the package : June 2021
+# Recent changes:

+For more detailed information about invacost versions, see the file
+“NEWS” in the invacost R package.

+*February 2022*

+-   Updated to invacost *version 4.1*
+-   Added new data integrity tests / checks in the package.
+These checks
+    were used to build invacost version 4.1.

+*June 2021*

-**Updated the database version in the package to version 4.0.**
+-   Updated the database version in the package to *version 4.0*.

-*Previous changes: December 2020*
+*December 2020*

 -   *The main functions of the package have changed names.*
     `calculateRawAvgCosts` is now `summarizeCosts`, and